you-genie/Dracs/Milestone4.md

 ## 2. Instruction
 Welcome to DragCS!
-In DragCS, you can ask a customized coursework for you as well as answer and vote to questions.
+In DragCS, you can ask customized coursework for you as well as answer and vote to questions.

 ### Step 1
 Let's look at the main page.
-You can take a look at questions wating for you, ask your own question, or search for the existing questions.
+You can take a look at questions waiting for you, ask your own question, or search for the existing questions.

 First, let's ask a question.
 Press + buttons on the main page.

 ![image 1](https://github.com/krista2811/CS473/blob/master/images/image1.png)

 ### Step 2
-Oh, to recommend your questions to most suitable persons, you need to sign up first.
-Click "Sign up here." and fill in the informations.
+Oh, to recommend your questions to the most suitable persons, you need to sign up first.
+Click "Sign up here." and fill in the information.

 ![image 2](https://github.com/krista2811/CS473/blob/master/images/image2.png)
 ### Step 3
 Well done!
-Now let's write down some details so that crowds can provide most sutiable recommendations for you.
+Now let's write down some details so that crowds can provide the most well-fit recommendations for you.

 ![image 3](https://github.com/krista2811/CS473/blob/master/images/image3.png)
 ### Step 4
 You made it!
-Now people will create a nice coursework suited for you.
+Now people will create nice coursework suited for you.
 Oh-oh, wait.
 Would you become an angle for other computer science students, too?

 You can answer, or vote, to other people's questions by either clicking them from the main page or searching them.
 Let's click the first question this time.